-Last week I attended my first Microsoft Most Valuable Professional (MVP) Summit.
+Last week I attended my first Microsoft Most Valuable Professional (MVP) Global Summit.
 Compared to a lot of the conferences I’ve been to over the years this was tiny with just over 2000 attendees.
 The difference however is that every attendee is an expert in their field (associated with at least one Microsoft technology) and they come from over 80 countries.
 It is the most diverse mix of attendees for the number of participants.

 The event is also not the typical tech type conference that provides you details on current trends, public road maps and guidance on how to implement or migrate technology.
 Instead it is a look behind the development curtain and almost full transparent dialogue with the product and engineering teams determining and building the future for each technology stream.
 It also isn’t held at a sterile function center.
 It’s held on site at Microsoft’s headquarters in Redmond, Washington.
 Everywhere you look you can find nuggets of Microsoft’s history.
 Nightly activities are predominantly centered around Bellevue (a short distance from Redmond).